6.3: Kinetics with Enzymes

 Time course model made using Virtual Cell (Vcell), The Center for Cell Analysis & Modeling, at UConn Health.
 Funded by NIH/NIGMS (R24 GM137787); Web simulation software (miniSidewinder) from Bartholomew Jardine and Herbert M. Sauro, University of Washington.
 Funded by NIH/NIGMS (RO1-GM123032-04)

-Now let's look at an animation of the same irreversible reactions in which enzyme-catalyzed reaction is no faster than the noncatalyzed rate (a worthless enzyme!).
+Now let's look at an animation of the same irreversible reactions in which the enzyme-catalyzed reaction is no faster than the noncatalyzed rate (a worthless enzyme!).
 Here are the reactions:

 A→P, k1 =0.1; S → P, VM=?, KM = ?.